headlamp-k8s/headlamp/docs/development/plugins/building.md

 This section explains how to start developing a Headlamp plugin, and how to ship it once finished.

-Before you dive into the following sections on how to develop plugins for Headlamp, you can watch this quick [video](https://www.youtube.com/watch?v=vyki8c6AkeE) to see how simple it is to get started.

-{{< youtube "vyki8c6AkeE" >}}

 ## Creating a new plugin

 This is how to start a new plugin: